-MariaGrazia Caputo is the director and main representative of the International Institute Maria Ausiliatrice (IIMA) Human Rights Office to the United Nations in Geneva (Switzerland).
+MariaGrazia Caputo was the director and main representative of the International Institute Maria Ausiliatrice (IIMA) Human Rights Office to the United Nations in Geneva (Switzerland) until December 2018.
 Ms. Caputo has served in this capacity since the establishment of the office in 2007.
 Previously, Ms. Caputo founded and served as general director of VIDES International for 20 years, where she worked to promote voluntary service, youth leadership, and international development cooperation.

 The area of particular interest to Ms. Caputo is human rights, with special attention to the Right to Education for children and adolescents.
 At the United Nations in Geneva, she has presented best practices related to youth empowerment, quality education for indigenous and vulnerable children, along with the rehabilitation and reintegration of children in street situations.